pbp-kelompok-e02/mamicoach/README.md

 ### 5. Fitur Utama

+## Docker / Coolify

+This backend reads configuration from environment variables (see `.env.example`).

+- Local Docker: create a `.env` file based on `.env.example`, then run the container with an env file.
+- Coolify: copy the keys/values from `.env.example` into Coolify's environment variables (do not commit secrets).

 **Booking & Schedule:**
 - Pilih kelas dan tanggal yang sesuai
 - Lihat ketersediaan real-time dari coach